 Thank you for checking this website and welcome to my space.
 Something brought you here; you might be struggling with your relationships or a situation in your life; maybe you lost someone; maybe the one you struggle with is yourself.
 In any way, life can get challenging sometimes; it gets on top of us, and it seems you might have started to realise that something needs to change.
 But change is difficult and sometimes we need help.
 It is ok to ask for help.

-Counselling can help you.
-In counselling we are allowed to explore our issues in a safe way.
+Counselling can help you explore your issues in a safe way.
 In counselling, ‘safe’ means being in a space which is confidential, understanding and non-judgemental, and this is what I aim to provide in all of my sessions.

 HOW I WORK:

-In my practice I work integratively, which means that I use a few different techniques according to what I believe will work with you in therapy, with your agreement.
+In my practice I work integratively, using a few different techniques according to what I believe will work with you in therapy, with your agreement.
 I believe that an important part of my work is paying attention to the way that you relate to others, and by identifying unhelpful patterns in your life, you can become more self-aware and more self-empowered - thus change happens.